Is Your Website Setup For Success or Failure?

 As a web designer, I often see mistakes made start-ups small, business owners and entrepreneurs who used “do-it-yourself” so called “Free” website builders.
 After all, if you’re like me in 1990, when we start online, we have no idea about anything…not a single solitary thing.
 All we know, if this much, is that we need a website, a domain name, hosting and lots of content if we want to ‘make money online’.

 If we do research we then learn that we need a domain, logo, hosting, business cards, flyers, brochures, etc. to either sell things, coach or promote someone’s offer as an affiliate to make any money at all.
 We might even learn that we we need web traffic.
-We then have questions like “what is SEO,” “what is digital marketing,” “what’s Social Media,” “how do I let Google, Bing, Yahoo…know I have a website,” “what’s CPC,” so many what’s your head starts to feel like it’s exploding.
+We then have questions like “what is SEO (Search Engine Optimization),” “what is digital marketing,” “what’s Social Media,” “how do I let Google, Bing, Yahoo…know I have a website,” “what’s CPC,” so many what’s your head starts to feel like it’s exploding.

 However, what happens if your website isn’t set up properly?
 If no one can find you on the Internet’s world wide web (www) and you’re not making any money?
 What happens if you quit your day job to start your business venture?